July 17, 2019

-Then there was the colossal asshole Juan Pablo Galavis, whose homophobic comments calling the idea of a gay Bachelor “perverted” and whose derogatory tweet about mentally disabled people (“Not every flower can save love, but a rose can.
+Then there was the colossal asshole Juan Pablo Galavis, whose homophobic comment that the idea of a gay Bachelor is “perverted” and whose derogatory tweet about mentally disabled people (“Not every flower can save love, but a rose can.
 Not every plant survives thirst, but a cactus can.
 Not every retard can read, but look at you go, little buddy!”) landed him a spot on pretty much all viewers’ most-hated-Bachelor-of-all-time lists.

 And then this week, the unrivaled villain of this season’s Bachelorette and the man who Hannah Brown happened to have the strongest (sexual and religious) connection with, turned out to be the show’s greatest asshole when he essentially slut-shamed her on national television in the name of Jesus.

-Brown, whose “quirky” personality could be summed up by her Twitter account @AlabamaHannah’s bio “I say roll tide an aggressive amount,” has been along for the Luke P. ride for the entirety of her season, defending her relationship with pleas of love at first sight.
-Their closeness seems to be based on blatant sexual tension and a connection over millennial Christian values, with the stakes of their relationship heightened by his inability to get along with anyone else on the show to the point where he got in a physical altercation with another contestant and told Hannah B. on one particularly cringey date, “Everyone loves me.”
+Brown, whose “quirky” personality could be summed up by her Twitter account @AlabamaHannah’s bio observation “I say roll tide an aggressive amount,” has been along for the Luke P. ride for the entirety of her season, defending her relationship with pleas of love at first sight.
+Their closeness seems to be based on blatant sexual tension and a connection over millennial Christian values, with the stakes of their relationship heightened by his inability to get along with anyone else on the show to the point of a physical altercation with another contestant.
+Luke P. also told Hannah B. on one particularly cringey date, “Everyone loves me.”

-The bubble finally burst on Monday night with the release of the Fantasy Suite week episode, where the Bachelorette is allowed after 10 weeks of dating to take all remaining contestants to bed privately.
-After Hannah Brown’s first three Fantasy Suite dates the cameras resume with a shot of the couple waking up in bed after presumably a night of vigorous sex before she becomes engaged to one contestant in the week that follows.
+The bubble finally burst on Monday night with the release of the Fantasy Suite week episode, when the Bachelorette is allowed, after 10 weeks of dating, to take all three remaining contestants to bed privately.
+The Bachelorette typically becomes engaged to one of the final two contestants in the week that follows.

 Just before Luke P. was to be offered the last Fantasy Suite key, he began a conversation that finally offered Hannah Brown the “clarity” she needed to send him home.
 Luke began by saying that though he had “made mistakes,” he had abstained from sex for the past several years and explained to Hannah, “Let's say I am the last date.
 And let's say you have had sex—throwing a crazy scenario at you—let's say you've had sex with one of these other relationships.
 All of 'em.
 I'm willing to do or work through anything.”